-How to Stay Positive During a Job Interview
+How to Stay Positive With a Job Interviewer

 There are a number of reasons why you might be in a bad mood during an interview.
 Maybe you’re frustrated with your job search, or don’t really believe the job for which you’re interviewing is a great fit.
 Maybe you simply had a bad morning or you’re just feeling down because you’re afraid you won’t get the job.
 It can be difficult to stay positive for your job interview.